josbeir/cakephp-docs-md/docs/4/en/development/routing.md

 - `_port` Set the port if you need to create links on non-standard ports.
 - `_method` Define the HTTP verb the URL is for.
-- `_full` If `true` the value of `App.fullBaseUrl` mentioned in [general-configuration](#general-configuration) will be prepended to generated URLs.
+- `_full` If `true` the value of `App.fullBaseUrl` mentioned in [General Configuration](#general-configuration) will be prepended to generated URLs.
 - `_https` Set to `true` to convert the generated URL to https or `false` to force http.
 Prior to 4.5.0 use `_ssl`
 - `_name` Name of route.
 If you have setup named routes, you can use this key